HobnobMancer/cazy_webscraper/README.md

     - New command `cw_get_db_schema` added.
     - Retrieves the SQLite schema of a local CAZyme database and prints it to the terminal

-* `cazy_webscraper` no longer retrieves NCBI taxonomies by default
-    - The number of proteins associated with multiple taxons in CAZy has grown exponentially
+* Added option to skip retrieving the latest taxonomic classifications NCBI taxonomies
-    - Therefore, for speed `cazy_webscraper` will no longer retrieve the latest NCBI taxonomic classifications for proteins listed under multiple taxa by default
+    - By default, when retreiving data from CAZy, `cazy_webscraper` retrieves the latest taxonomic classifications for proteins listed under multiple tax
-    - By default `cazy_webscraper` will uses the first taxon listed in the CAZy database dump
+    - To increase scrapping time, and to reduce burden on the NCBI-Entrez server, if this data is not needed (e.g. GTDB taxs will be use) this step can be skipped by using the new `--skip_ncbi_tax` flag.
-    - Use the `--ncbi_tax` flag to retrieve the latest taxonomic classifications from NCBI for proteins listed with multiple taxons in CAZy
+    - When skipping retrieval of the latest taxa classifications from NCBI, `cazy_webscraper` will add the first taxa retrieved from CAZy for those proteins listed under mutliple taxa
-    - Or compile the local SQLite database and use:
-        - `cw_get_ncbi_taxs` to retrieve the latest taxonomic classiciations from NCBI for proteins matching your provided criteria
-        - `cw_get_genomics` and `cw_get_gtdb_taxs` to retrieve the genomic accessions associated with each protein interest, and then retrieve the relevant taxonomic classification for each genomic accession from the GTDB database
-        - `cw_get_uniprot_data` and the `--taxonomy`/`-t` flag to retrieve the latest taxonomic classifications from UniProt

 ## Documentation